Subscribe to Dutch Amsterdam

 However, the story isn’t true.

-The sculpted gable stone depicts a virgin (as the city of Amsterdam was often represented) who is sad due to the difficult position the city finds itself in just prior to the 80-year war.
+The sculpted gable stone depicts a virgin — as the municipality of Amsterdam was often represented — who is sad due to the difficult position the city finds itself in just prior to the 80-year war.

-The name of the tower started out as Schrayhouck, which means ‘sharp angle’ — a reference to the sharp angle at which the tower is positioned with regard the O.Z.
-Kolk canal.
+The name of the tower started out as Schrayhouck, which means ‘sharp angle’ — a reference to the sharp angle at which the tower is positioned with regard to the canal of Oudezijds Kolk and the Geldersekade.

 Currently the Schreierstoren houses the VOC café.